 The Summer 2020 Diversity Internship was cancelled in response to concerns related to COVID-19.
 During summer 2021, the Nasher Museum plans to offer this paid summer internship for college students from underrepresented backgrounds who wish to pursue careers in art museums.

 In 2019, the Nasher Museum was one of 10 museums selected for this internship program.
 Intended to increase the diversity of those working in our institutions to better reflect the diverse communities being served, the pilot program was first launched by the Association of Art Museum Directors (AAMD) with additional funding support from the National Endowment for the Arts.

 A Transformative Gift

-Last summer, the internship was awarded to Gabrielle Tenedero, a rising senior at the University of North Carolina, Chapel Hill, who was born in the Philippines.
+In the Summer of 2019, the internship was awarded to Gabrielle Tenedero, a rising senior at the University of North Carolina, Chapel Hill, who was born in the Philippines.
 She researched amazing objects for an upcoming exhibition and gallery reinstallation: a corn vessel used for drinking beer, a tiny carved tooth and a wooden mask with a moveable jaw that was once covered in feathers.

-“This has opened my eyes to what ancient Peru was like.
+This has opened my eyes to what ancient Peru was like.
 She hopes the reinstallation will dispel preconceived notions about Indigenous people in Latin America.
-“I want people to know how skilled, how creative, how colorful these cultures were and how they were more than just one culture.Gabrielle Tenedero, 2019 Summer intern and rising senior at the University of North Carolina, Chapel Hill
+I want people to know how skilled, how creative, how colorful these cultures were and how they were more than just one culture.Gabrielle Tenedero, 2019 Summer intern and rising senior at the University of North Carolina, Chapel Hill